 Whether fresh, frozen, canned or dried, fruits and vegetables are major sources of nutrients we need — but we often don't eat enough of them.
-Since the nutrients in fruits and vegetables vary, it's important to eat a variety.
-Opt for dark-green, red and orange vegetables, and beans and peas.
+Since the nutrients in fruits and vegetables vary, it's important to eat a variety on a regular basis.
+And be sure to opt for dark green, red and orange vegetables, and beans and peas throughout the week.

 The Dietary Guidelines for Americans recommend filling half your plate with vegetables and fruit.
 Here are some tips on how you can add more produce to your meals: